vicsz/java-lesson-outlines/README.md

 *Setting up CI/CD is like leaving yourself a treasure map.
 When you return to a project after months, you'll find the 'X' marking 'how to build this thing.'*

+## Tip #16: Notifications on New Broken Builds
+Set up notifications for new broken builds in team projects.
+Encourage team members to promptly fix or rollback changes if the issue isn't resolved quickly.
+This practice fosters a culture of accountability and rapid response.

 # Backlog of Topics

+- **Product Ideation** (RAVL Toolbox)
 - **Cloud Deployments and Overview**
   - Including Blue/Green and Zero-Downtime Deployments.
+- **Cloud Deployment Styles**: Including Function as a Service (FaaS), Platform as a Service (PaaS), Kubernetes (K8S), Docker, AWS Fargate, and more.
 - **Automated Testing**
 - **Artifact Versioning**
 - **Data Stores**